hexinz/EECS582_Reviews/Spanner.md

 ### Summary
 <!-- [Up to 3 sentences] -->

 Spanner is Google’s scalable, multi-version, globally-distributed, and synchronously-replicated database, which primirily deals with managing cross-datacenter replicated data.
 The fact that Spanner assigns globally-meaningful commit timestamps to transactions, even though transactions may be distributed, make the API support important features including dynamically controlled replication configurations at a fine grain, external consistenct reads and writes and globally-consistent reads across the database at a timestamp, which also result in support for consistent backups, consistent MapReduce executions and atomic schema updates, all at global scale.
 Spanner also supports non-blocking reads in the past, and lock-free read-only transactions for performance improvement.

 ### Key Insights
 <!-- [Up to 2 insights] -->
-- Rationale
+-  the linchpin of Spanner’s feature set is TrueTime.
+Reifying clock uncertainty in the time API makes it possible to build distributed systems with much stronger time semantics.
+In addition, as the underlying system enforces tighter bounds on clock uncertainty, the overhead of the stronger semantics decreases.
+Author suggests that we should no longer depend on loosely synchronized clocks and weak time APIs in designing distributed algorithms.

 ### Notable Design Details/Strengths
 <!-- [Up to 2 details/strengths] -->

 - The new TrueTime API and its implementation enables automatical globally-meaningful commit timestamps to transactions even when distributed.
 The TrueTime exposes clock uncertainty, and the guarantees on Spanner’s timestamps depend on the bounds that the implementation provides: if the uncertainty is large, Spanner slows down to wait out that uncertainty.
-The TureTime reflect the serialization order and thus the API enables externally consistent (if a transaction T1 commits before another transaction T2 starts, then T1's commit timestamp is smaller than T2's) reads and writes, and globally-consistent reads across the database at a timestamp.
+The TureTime reflects the serialization order and thus the API enables externally consistent (if a transaction T1 commits before another transaction T2 starts, then T1's commit timestamp is smaller than T2's) reads and writes, and globally-consistent reads across the database at a timestamp.
-- There is a strong use of data locality using the concept of buckets.
-Data are stored in tablets, which are also classified into different “buckets”.
-Applications can control the locality of data by carefully assigning keys to the data, thereby potentially lowering latency.
+-  Data are stored in tablets, which is not necessarily lexicographically contiguous parition.
+Therefore, it is possible for a tablet container to colocate multiple buckets (direcotries) that are frequently accessed together.
+By carefully assigning keys to the data and moving data in the unit of buckets, applications can control the locality, thereby potentially lowering latency.

-Data are stored in tablets, which are also classified into different “buckets”.
-Applications can control the locality of data by carefully assigning keys to the data.
-This feature could potentially lower the latency (by choosing closer datacenters for storage);
-Dynamic controlled replication configuration might be helpful when the application is trying to change the data location or replication factors during the run.

 ### Limitations/Weaknesses